 1. Winter Street (2014)

 Winter Street is the perfect mix of family drama and holiday spirit.
+It remains one of my favorite Elin Hilderbrand books to date.
 Kelley Quinn owns the Nantucket Winter Street Inn and is the proud father of four grown children, all of whose personal lives are in a state of chaos.